vera-rykalina/rki_subtyping/Pipeline/InputFasta/info.md

-Populate you fasta files (RunName_FragmentName_20.fasta) in this folder.
+Populate your fasta files (RunName_FragmentName_20.fasta) in this folder.